Goldberg Scholars

 • Fabian Acevedo Delgado

-Fabian will attend Macalester College and study Medicine.
-Fabian attends Sequoia High School where he has pursued a rigorous IB Diploma.
+Fabian is attending Macalester College and studying Medicine.
+Fabian attended Sequoia High School where he pursued a rigorous IB Diploma.
 During high school, Fabian engaged in numerous opportunities that allowed him to contribute significantly to his community and school, taking a lead role in the Dream Club at his school, raising awareness about the challenges undocumented students face and fundraising thousands of dollars for scholarships.
 He also participated in the annual Dream Club Conference where he co-ran multiple workshops disseminating valuable information to undocumented student populations and their allies.
 Fabian also attended the Stanford Pediatrics Internship Program, where he worked alongside a senior scientist researching the effects of phototherapy on bilirubin level tests and deepened his passion for biology.
-He is applying to selective public and private colleges across the country and has ambitions to pursue a healthcare career.
+He has ambitions to pursue a healthcare career.

 • Evelyn Aguilar

-Evelyn’s top choices are attending University of Southern California or UCLA and studying Molecular & Biological Sciences.
-Evelyn is a top scholar at Los Altos High where she has garnered honors for Biology and academic achievement.
-With a strong desire to pursue a career in medicine, she has become a Board Member and Communications liaison for the Teen Community Emergency Response Team and an officer with the Paint 4 Change club, helping to raise awareness of the neurodivergent community.
+Evelyn attends UCLA and is studying Molecular & Biological Sciences.
+Evelyn was a top scholar at Los Altos High where she garnered honors for Biology and academic achievement.
+With a strong desire to pursue a career in medicine, she became a Board Member and Communications liaison for the Teen Community Emergency Response Team and an officer with the Paint 4 Change club, helping to raise awareness of the neurodivergent community.
 She also participated in a Yale Young Global Scholars biology program where she researched new methods to treat diabetes and took classes in metabolic syndromes, coral reefs, & regeneration of the brain.
-A dedicated tutor with Buena Vista and PALS and a committed volunteer to conservation causes like Grassroots Ecology and Deer Hollow Farm.
-She will pursue her dream of going into medicine.
+She was a dedicated tutor with Buena Vista and PALS and a committed volunteer to conservation causes like Grassroots Ecology and Deer Hollow Farm.
+She is pursuing her dream of going into medicine.

 • Adriana Avila Garcia

-Adriana will attend Lehigh University and study Mathmatics.
-Adriana attends Castilleja School where she excels academically while also being very involved as an advocate for young Latinas.
-She is a prominent member of the LatinX club on campus where she creates connections with other LatinX students of all grade levels, while also being involved with the Gatornomics Robotics club.
+Adriana attends Lehigh University and is studying Mathematics.
+Adriana attended Castilleja School where she excelled academically while also being very involved as an advocate for young Latinas.
+She was a prominent member of the LatinX club on campus where she created connections with other LatinX students of all grade levels, while also being involved with the Gatornomics Robotics club.
 With passions in math and teaching, she has taken advantage of numerous engagement opportunities.
-She serves as a mentor in the Halford Young Women’s Leadership program where she teaches science and SEL to under-resourced 4th and 5th graders, she was a Summer Bridge TA in math, and she participated in both Girls Who Code and an AvidBank internship.
-She is applying to highly selective colleges and universities across the country where she plans to major in Math.
+She served as a mentor in the Halford Young Women’s Leadership program where she taught science and SEL to under-resourced 4th and 5th graders, she was a Summer Bridge TA in math, and she participated in both Girls Who Code and an AvidBank internship.
+She plans to major in Math.

 • Saul Cervantes Chavarin

-Saul’s top choices are attending Whitman College or UC Davis and studying Business.
-Saul attends Los Altos High School where he has a top scholar and engaged leader.
-He is an elected member of Student Council, in the Latino Student Union, and a founding member of a journalism club.
-Along with a passion for roller skating and a job as a barista, he devotes a great deal of time to family caregiving, tutoring, translation, and additional help for his parents.
-Last summer he secured a law internship with Ropes & Gray and also enjoyed serving as a Cabin Leader for Walden West Science Camp.
+Saul is attending Whitman College where he is studying Business.
+Saul attended Los Altos High School where he was a top scholar and engaged leader.
+He was an elected member of Student Council, in the Latino Student Union, and a founding member of a journalism club.
+Along with a passion for roller skating and a job as a barista, he devoted a great deal of time to family caregiving, tutoring, translation, and additional help for his parents.
+In the summer of 2023 he secured a law internship with Ropes & Gray and also enjoyed serving as a Cabin Leader for Walden West Science Camp.
 An entrepreneur at heart, Saul has launched his own business - Saul’s Sweets - while also creating new items for his family’s taco business.
-Saul has applied to selective liberal arts colleges across the country, to pursue his dream of a business career, including possibly running his own accounting firm.
+Saul will pursue his dream of a business career, including possibly running his own accounting firm.

 • Valeria Chavez Franco

-Valeria’s top choices are attending Smith College, Bryn Mawr College, Pitzer College, or University of Southern California and studying Sociology, Government, and Public Policy.
-Valeria is a scholar at Woodside Priory School where she has flourished as a champion for DEI inclusion on campus with a very clear socially conscious vision and ambition.
-She is highly motivated and engaged as a leader both inside and outside the classroom, heading up Latinos Unidos, chairing the Daraja Club, serving as a Retreat Leader, playing varsity volleyball for 4 years, and earning the school’s highest award - Benedictine Scholars.
-Valeria also actively serves her community as a commissioner, youth liaison, and current Chair of the San Mateo Youth Commission, as well as participating in the Boys and Girls State government program.
-With experience at the Yale Global Scholars “Solving Global Challenges” program and at the SDXCO summer program in Sociology & Political Science, Valeria aspires to become a changemaker and community leader through studies of Sociology, Government, and Public Policy at a top liberal arts college in the country.
+Valeria is a student at University of Southern California studying Sociology, Government, and Public Policy.
+Valeria was a scholar at Woodside Priory School where she flourished as a champion for DEI inclusion on campus with a very clear socially conscious vision and ambition.
+She was highly motivated and engaged as a leader both inside and outside the classroom, heading up Latinos Unidos, chairing the Daraja Club, serving as a Retreat Leader, playing varsity volleyball for 4 years, and earning the school’s highest award - Benedictine Scholars.
+Valeria also actively served her community as a commissioner, youth liaison, and Chair of the San Mateo Youth Commission, as well as participating in the Boys and Girls State government program.
+With experience at the Yale Global Scholars “Solving Global Challenges” program and at the SDXCO summer program in Sociology & Political Science, Valeria aspires to become a changemaker and community leader through studies of Sociology, Government, and Public Policy.

 • Destiny Cortez Estrada

-Destiny will attend Lafayette College and study Business and Entrepreneurship.
-Destiny has been at Crystal Springs School since 6th grade and has dreams of excelling in business as a community leader in the nonprofit world.
-She is engaged extensively at her school helping to build stronger communities and create cultures of belonging, serving as President of the Hispanic Alianza Club, member of the People of Color Club, an Admissions Ambassador, and captain of the varsity soccer team.
-Destiny has dedicated herself to the Sheriff's Activity League throughout high school, becoming a state leader for the organization, volunteering countless hours to community causes, and recently being awarded Youth of the Year.
-A club soccer player, former summer intern at Ropes and Gray and sports coach for summer camps,
+Destiny attends Lafayette College and is studying Business and Entrepreneurship.
+Destiny attended Crystal since 6th grade and has dreams of excelling in business as a community leader in the nonprofit world.
+She engaged extensively at her school helping to build stronger communities and create cultures of belonging, serving as President of the Hispanic Alianza Club, member of the People of Color Club, an Admissions Ambassador, and captain of the varsity soccer team.
+Destiny dedicated herself to the Sheriff's Activity League throughout high school, becoming a state leader for the organization, volunteering countless hours to community causes, and recently being awarded Youth of the Year.
+Her activities include being a club soccer player, former summer intern at Ropes and Gray and sports coach for summer camps,

 • Analisa Delgado

-Analisa’s top choices are Williams College, Bowdoin College, or University of Southern California and studying STEM subjects.
-Analisa is a top scholar at Castilleja School where she has excelled academically and as a leader in the community.
-She serves on Castilleja’s DEI Leadership Committee, as an Admissions Ambassador, a Senior Peer Advisor, and mentor to incoming 9th graders.
-With a strong interest in STEM, Analisa is also the current co-president of the STEMx club, participates in National Science Bowl competitions, and attended the Yale Young Global Scholars summer program in Innovation in Science and Technology.
+Analisa attends Bowdoin College where she is studying STEM subjects.
+Analisa was a top scholar at Castilleja School where she excelled academically and as a leader in the community.
+She served on Castilleja’s DEI Leadership Committee, as an Admissions Ambassador, a Senior Peer Advisor, and mentor to incoming 9th graders.
+With a strong interest in STEM, Analisa was also the co-president of the STEMx club, participating in National Science Bowl competitions, and attended the Yale Young Global Scholars summer program in Innovation in Science and Technology.
 Analisa is also devoted to human and animal rights causes, with regular volunteering at Pets in Need and a summer Global Leadership service trip to Costa Rica to work with rescued animals.
-She has been accepted to highly selective colleges and universities across the country with a goal of exploring a wide variety of different majors in college.
+She intends to explore a wide variety of STEM related majors in college.

 • Diana Gutierrez

-Diana will attend Lehigh University and study Computer Engineering.
-Diana is a top STEM scholar at Castilleja School where she has successfully pursued the most rigorous course load available in STEM and across all subjects.
+Diana attends Lehigh University and is studying Computer Engineering.
+Diana was a top STEM scholar at Castilleja School where she successfully pursued the most rigorous course load available in STEM and across all subjects.
 With a strong interest in majoring in Computer Engineering, Diana has been a member of the Castilleja Robotics team, an extern at META where she worked on an Open Arts project and developed skills in Unity and Python, and an Electrical Engineering summer intern with Skydio where she worked on autonomous drones.
-She engages with her community as a promoter and connector to the Latino community through Redwood City Together as well as through her passion for dance with the Mexico Vivo troupe.
-Diana has applied and been accepted at numerous highly selective universities across the country and will be pursuing a Computer Engineering degree.
+She engages with her community as a promoter and connector to the Latino community through Redwood City, as well as through her passion for dance with the Mexico Vivo troupe.
+Diana is pursuing a Computer Engineering degree.

 • Michelle Guzman

-Michelle’s top choices are attending Gonzaga University or the University of Redlands and studying Criminal Justice, Political Science, and Ethnic Studies.
-Michelle attends Mercy High School where she has devoted herself to leadership and numerous clubs and activities.
-She is a VP of the New Now Student Advocacy Club, a school Ambassador, served as a Student Council Rep, mentors younger students through Link Crew, and is a committed volunteer.
-A dedicated and perennial Peninsula Bridge volunteer, Michelle is a Bridge Ambassador, a summer English and Activities TA, and now serves on the Alumni Board.
-Michelle has also devoted time to Vida Verde Leadership outdoor training and a Stanford Law and Trial summer Envision program where she cemented a love for government.
-She will be pursuing a degree in Criminal Justice, Political Science, and Ethnic Studies.
+Michelle attends the University of Redlands is studying Criminal Justice, Political Science, and Ethnic Studies.
+Michelle graduated from Mercy High School where she devoted herself to leadership and numerous clubs and activities.
+She was a VP of the New Now Student Advocacy Club, a school Ambassador, served as a Student Council Rep, mentored younger students through Link Crew, and was a committed volunteer.
+A dedicated and perennial Peninsula Bridge volunteer, Michelle was a Bridge Ambassador, a summer English and Activities TA, and now serves on the Alumni Board.
+Michelle also devoted time to Vida Verde Leadership outdoor training and a Stanford Law and Trial summer Envision program where she cemented a love for government. .

 • Natali Hernandez

-Natalie will be attending Bryn Mawr College and studying Art, Architecture and Linguistics.
-Natali attends Crystal Springs Uplands School where she has excelled academically and as a leader in the DEI space.
-She is the current co-president of Gender Sexuality Alliance, a past co-president of Latinos Unidos, and was selected to attend the National Student Diversity Leadership Conference in EDI.
-She is also designated to represent Crystal’s diversity efforts on the Bay Area High School student Diversity Equity Inclusion and Belonging Association.
-A gifted artist and linguist, Natali is doing a senior project using cyanotype photography, traveled to Madrid last summer for an ISEEE immersion program in language, culture, and architecture, and continues to pursue both Spanish and French.
-Natali was accepted early to Bryn Mawr where she will study art, architecture and linguistics as she pursues her dream of going into museum studies.
+Natalie is attending Bryn Mawr College, studying Art, Architecture and Linguistics.
+Natali graduated from Crystal Springs Uplands School where she excelled academically and as a leader in the DEI space.
+She was the current co-president of Gender Sexuality Alliance, a past co-president of Latinos Unidos, and was selected to attend the National Student Diversity Leadership Conference in EDI.
+She was also designated to represent Crystal’s diversity efforts on the Bay Area High School student Diversity Equity Inclusion and Belonging Association.
+A gifted artist and linguist, Natali’s senior project used cyanotype photography, and she traveled to Madrid in the summer of 2023 for an ISEEE immersion program in language, culture, and architecture.
+She continues to pursue both Spanish and French.
+Natali was accepted early to Bryn Mawr where she will pursue her dream of going into museum studies.

 • Melanie Lascarez

-Melanie will attend Union College and study Mechanical Engineering.
-Melanie attends Menlo School where she is a successful student-athlete dedicated to STEM.
-She participates in the Women in STEM monthly forums to gain exposure to various STEM careers, helps mentor younger Latinas through Kickstart, Homework Club and Latinos Unidos, gained valuable coding experience through Hack the Hood, and devotes considerable time to engineering projects in the Whittaker Lab.
-A skilled varsity basketball player throughout high school, she was also a player on the inaugural girls’ flag football team and has joined the Menlo track team this spring, while also enjoying biking and weight lifting as favorite hobbies.
-Melanie has been accepted into mechanical engineering programs across the country and dreams of a career helping to create new biomedical devices for athletes.
+Melanie attends Union College and is studying Mechanical Engineering.
+Melanie attended Menlo School where she was a successful student-athlete dedicated to STEM.
+She participated in the Women in STEM monthly forums to gain exposure to various STEM careers, helped mentor younger Latinas through Kickstart, Homework Club and Latinos Unidos, gained valuable coding experience through Hack the Hood, and devoted considerable time to engineering projects in the Whittaker Lab.
+A skilled varsity basketball player throughout high school, she was also a player on the inaugural girls’ flag football team and joined the Menlo track team, while also enjoying biking and weight lifting as favorite hobbies.
+Melanie dreams of a career helping to create new biomedical devices for athletes.

 • Marycruz Lopez Espinoza

-Marycruz’ top choices are attending University of Rochester or Bryn Mawr College and studying Biological Sciences.
-Marycruz attends Eastside College Prep where she has developed strong passions for scientific research and forensics.
+Marycruz attends Bryn Mawr College and is studying Biological Sciences.
+Marycruz graduated from Eastside College Prep where she developed strong passions for scientific research and forensics.
 Through Bridge, she secured a lab internship in the summer-long Stanford SIMR program where she researched and presented on Methods for Translational Research in Cardiovascular Medicine.
 She also presented to first responders on Natural Language Processing for Disaster Relief through a Cal Berkeley AI program.
-Marycruz is actively engaged in the Eastside Leadership and Interact volunteer clubs as well as Varsity Soccer at school, and proudly volunteers for RISE mentoring youth and participated in an AMIGOS service trip to Costa Rica to support female-owned businesses.
-She will be pursuing a degree in Biological Sciences at one of the top research universities she has applied to in CA and beyond.
+Marycruz was actively engaged in the Eastside Leadership and Interact volunteer clubs as well as Varsity Soccer at school, and proudly volunteered for RISE mentoring youth and participated in an AMIGOS service trip to Costa Rica to support female-owned businesses.

 • Jordan Ramirez